oldme/harvests/README.markdown

     harvest.do(functionApi, ... )

-> do can be used instead of onSuccess to detect intermediate phases and to execute your code when becomes possible
+> do can be used instead of onSuccess to detect intermediate phases and to execute your code when becomes possible.
+The functionApi arguments will be the waiting parameters.

 ### set()

 > 'set' executes an assignment but waits until wait variables are fulfilled

-    harvest.set(functionApi, value, ... )
+    harvest.set(name, value, ... )

 ### onSuccess()